 - 36.1 We endeavour to create a climate where all children can develop in English skills.
 We provide a range of texts, as models, from a variety of cultures and traditions.
 Staff make every effort to use stimuli that reflect the cultural diversity of our school and to draw on pupils own experiences.
-We aim to create a rich literate environment. - 36.2 Boys' and girls' achievement is planned for, taking into account pupils preferences for particular text types and boys traditional under achievement in writing at Key Stage Two. - 36.3 EMAG and Bilingual support is sought, where possible, for pupils for whom English is an additional language.
+We aim to create a rich literate environment. - 36.2 Boys' and girls' achievement is planned for, taking into account pupils preferences for particular text types and boys traditional under achievement in writing at Key Stage Two. - 36.3 EMAG and Bilingual support is sought where possible for pupils for whom English is an additional language.
+The EMAG support provides small group work with a specially trained adult working at the level of the group aiming to support them in achieving their age related expectations.